Pattern Masking for Dictionary Matching: NP-hardness and Conditional Hardness of

 \defproblem{\PPSMzw}{A dictionary $\D$ of $d$ strings, each of length $\ell$, a string $q$ of length $\ell$, and positive integers $z\leq d$ and $k\leq \ell$.}{Is there a set $K\subseteq\{1,\ldots,\ell\}$ of size $k$, such that $q_K\!=\!q\!\otimes\!
 K$ matches at least $z$ strings from $\D$?}

-A {\em clique} is a subset of the nodes of an undirected graph that are pairwise adjacent.
-Our reduction is from the well-known NP-complete \kCl problem~\cite{DBLP:books/daglib/p/Karp10}: Given an undirected graph $G$ on $n$ nodes and a positive integer $k$, decide whether $G$ contains a clique of size $k$.
+Our reduction is from the well-known NP-complete \kCl problem~\cite{DBLP:books/daglib/p/Karp10}: Given an undirected graph $G$ on $n$ nodes and a positive integer $k$, decide whether $G$ contains a clique of size $k$ (a {\em clique} is a subset of the nodes of $G$ that are pairwise adjacent).